One of the common questions beginner cyclists ask is, how many speeds is my bike?

 Let’s clear up this confusion.

 - Speeds refer to the number of cogs on the rear cassette.
+Depending on the model, it can be anywhere from 7 to 13 today.

-The number of Gears is calculated by multiplying the number of front chainrings (usually 2, sometimes 1) with the number of cogs on the rear cassette.
+- Gears refer to the number of gearing combinations available.
+The number of Gears is calculated by multiplying the number of front chainrings (1, 2, or 3) by the number of cogs on the rear cassette.

-Type of Bike | Front chainrings | Rear cogs | Gears |
+Type of bike | Front chainrings | Rear cogs | Gears |

 ---|---|---|---|